jimdigriz/bgpexplore/README.md

 Assumed is that you have passing knowledge but not hands-on experience of the terminology used and the problem space occupied by routing, [BGP](https://blog.cdemi.io/beginners-guide-to-understanding-bgp/) and [graph databases](https://neo4j.com/developer/graph-database/).

-Care has been taken to use shell scripts over code where possible to increase accessibility of this project to others as well as the choice of using [Neo4j](https://neo4j.com/).
+Care has been taken to use shell scripts over code where possible to increase accessibility of this project to others as well as the choice of using [Neo4j](https://neo4j.com/) under [Docker](https://docker.com).

 ## Related Links